denpy/bus_notify/README.md

 A simple abstract class for querying https://curlbus.app service periodically.

-https://curlbus.app is a service that provides an information about bus times arrivals for Israeli public transport service providers.
+https://curlbus.app is a service that provides an information about bus arrivals for Israeli public transport service providers.

 #### Installation: